GOVINDDIXIT/IIITL-Student-APP/README.md

 </a>

 # IIITL Student APP
-_The Complete App for IIITL Students._
+_The Complete App for IIITL Students, made to onboard beginners in android development_

 ### Roadmap
 - [x] Authentication (Google + Email based)